Mexico City with Kids: A Family Guide to the Greatest Megacity

 Bosque de Chapultepec

 Chapultepec is not just a park.
-At 686 hectares, it is a sprawling urban forest that contains museums, a zoo (free admission), a lake with paddleboats, playgrounds, an amusement park (Parque Aztlan), and hundreds of food vendors.
+At 686 hectares, it's a sprawling urban forest that contains museums, a zoo (free admission), a lake with paddleboats, playgrounds, an amusement park (Parque Aztlán), and hundreds of food vendors.
 You could spend three full days here and not see everything.
 On weekends, the park fills with Mexican families picnicking, playing soccer, and riding bikes.
-It is the beating heart of family life in CDMX.
-The zoo is small but well-maintained and completely free, which makes it a low-stakes outing for families with young children who may melt down after 45 minutes.
+It's the beating heart of family life in CDMX.
+The zoo is small but well-maintained and completely free, which makes it a low-stakes outing for families with young kids who may melt down after 45 minutes.

 Xochimilco

 The floating gardens of Xochimilco are a UNESCO World Heritage Site and one of the most unique family experiences in Mexico City.
-You will board a colorful trajinera -- a flat-bottomed boat -- and glide through ancient canals while other boats pull up alongside selling tacos, fresh fruit, flowers, and even live mariachi music.
+You'll board a colorful trajinera - a flat-bottomed boat - and glide through ancient canals while other boats pull up alongside selling tacos, fresh fruit, flowers, and even live mariachi music.
 Kids love spotting the other brightly painted boats and feeding ducks along the canals.
+Qué rico.
+Mateo still talks about the floating taco vendor with the tortilla press.

 Where to Eat with Kids

 Mexican food is, in my experience, the most naturally kid-friendly cuisine in the world.
-Tortillas, rice, beans, cheese, grilled meat -- these are foods most children already love, just prepared with infinitely more flavor than what you get at home.
+Tortillas, rice, beans, cheese, grilled meat - foods most kids already love, just prepared with infinitely more flavor than what you get at home.
+Tía Rosa would tell you that good Mexican food is the easiest gift you can give a child.

 Street Food You Should Not Miss

-- Tacos al pastor -- Shaved pork with pineapple, cilantro, and onion on soft corn tortillas.
+• Tacos al pastor - Shaved pork with pineapple, cilantro, and onion on soft corn tortillas.
 Most kids love these.
-Find them at taquerias all over the city, but Coyoacan and Roma Norte have excellent options.
+Mateo had his first at age four and demanded another within ninety seconds.
+Find them at taquerías all over the city - Coyoacán and Roma Norte have excellent options.

-- Elote and esquites -- Street corn served either on the cob (elote) with mayo, cheese, chili, and lime, or in a cup (esquites).
-This is the Mexican street snack your kids will beg for daily.
+• Elote and esquites - Street corn served either on the cob (elote) with mayo, cheese, chili, and lime, or in a cup (esquites).
+The Mexican street snack your kids will beg for daily.

-- Churros -- Crispy, cinnamon-sugar fried dough, often dipped in chocolate or cajeta (caramel).
-You will find churro carts near every major park and plaza.
+• Churros - Crispy, cinnamon-sugar fried dough, often dipped in chocolate or cajeta (caramel).
+You'll find churro carts near every major park and plaza.
+Churrería El Moro is the legendary spot - tía Rosa took me there when I was fifteen and I have never recovered.

 Markets and Food Halls

-Mercado de Coyoacan is a traditional market where you can sit at a fonda (a small family-run stall) and eat fresh tostadas piled with tinga, grilled mushrooms, or shrimp.
-The atmosphere is lively and welcoming, and vendors are accustomed to families with children.
+Mercado de Coyoacán is a traditional market where you can sit at a fonda (a small family-run stall) and eat fresh tostadas piled with tinga, grilled mushrooms, or shrimp.
+The atmosphere is lively and welcoming, and vendors are accustomed to families with kids.

 Mercado Roma in Roma Norte is a modern food hall housed in a former produce market.
-It is clean, well-lit, and offers everything from traditional Mexican dishes to sushi and craft beer.
-This is a perfect choice when family members want different things, because everyone can order from a different stall and eat together at shared tables.
+Clean, well-lit, and offers everything from traditional Mexican dishes to sushi and craft beer.
+A perfect choice when family members want different things, because everyone can order from a different stall and eat together at shared tables.

 Sit-Down Restaurants